iwantmyname/blog/preview/2014-05-13-celebrating-100000-domains-at-iwantmyname.md

 ![iwantmyname growth]({{ site.images_url }}/2014-05-13-iwantmyname-growth.png)

-`I'd probably start this with "We're just a few months past our 5th birthday now, and we're proud..."` A few months after our [5th birthday](https://iwantmyname.com/blog/2013/12/for-our-birthday-were-giving-back-and-you-should-too.html) we are proud to announce that we`'ve` crossed a major milestone: 100,000 domains managed by iwantmyname!
+`I'd probably start this with "We're just a few months past our 5th birthday now, and we're proud..."` A few months after our [5th birthday](https://iwantmyname.com/blog/2013/12/for-our-birthday-were-giving-back-and-you-should-too.html) we are proud to announce that we`'ve` crossed a major milestone: 100,000 domains managed by iwantmyname.

 That's still tiny compared to the big players in the industry, but we've `now` proven our idea `I'd use "theory" instead of "idea"` that there's room for a domain registrar doing things a bit differently.
 Our mission from the start is focussing `make this past tense, "was to focus"` on simple, straightforward domain management, while getting out of our customers' way so that they can quickly set up their own web address.
 Simple `try to find something different than "simple," as you used it in the last sentence` and honest [domain pricing](https://iwantmyname.com/domains/domain-name-registration-list-of-extensions), [no annoying upselling](https://iwantmyname.com/blog/2013/11/no-upselling-tactics-to-be-found-here.html) and a focus on [great customer service](http://public.nicereply.com/iwantmyname) helped us to get where we are today.